 When visitors cross the threshold of the Brunson today, a smiling face will be waiting to greet them and share information about the wide array of events, attractions, hotels and eateries that Baytown has to offer.
 The Brunson also hosts a variety of information on things to do around the Greater Houston Area as our Tourism Division is a partner of the Around Houston co-op featuring 13 regional city partners.
 The Brunson Theater Visitor Information Center is your one-stop-shop to find out everything you need to know for fun, relaxation, excitement, date night, staycation, and more.

 Come see the HEART of Baytown!

 The documentary "When the Lights Went Down" highlighting the history of the Brunson Theater, premiered August 23 at the Grand Re-opening of the iconic building.
-The documentary is now on the film festival circuit but visitors will be able to see the documentary in its entirety playing in the lobby of the Visitor Information Center soon.
+The documentary was previously on the film festival circuit but visitors are now able to see the documentary in its entirety playing in the lobby of the Visitor Information Center.

 Check out the film's trailer!

 ABC Channel 13 Houston paid a visit to the Brunson Theater during the renovation of the historic building and chatted with Anna Yowell, Tourism Coordinator and Sheree Cardwell, Tourism Marketing Specialist about the building and the future plans for the Visitor Information Center.